Your Input Needed: 2015 Arizona Needs Assessment Survey

 Arizona 2015 Partners in preparedness Summit

-The Arizona Statewide Independent Living Council in partnership with the Arizona Department of Health Services and the Statewide Access and Functional Needs (AFN) Taskforce invites you to participate in the 2015 Partners in Preparedness Summit.
-The purpose of this event is to provide education on effective processes to conduct emergency shelter health surveillance and monitoring to support children/families with access and functional needs.
-This summit will provide disaster education on expected community roles, issues regarding children and families with AFN, and tips on augmenting preparedness plans.
-Participants will engage in dialog to identify challenges during shelter and emergency evacuation operations.
-The target audience includes: Community Organizations, Emergency Management, Schools, Healthcare, Public Health, First Responders, Local/State/Tribal preparedness planners, support organizations that service children and families with access and functional needs.
-Register Today
+The Arizona Statewide Independent Living Council in partnership with the Arizona Department of Health Services and the Statewide Access and Functional Needs (AFN) Taskforce presented the 2015 Partners in Preparedness Summit on June 11, 2015.
+The purpose of the event was to provide education on effective processes for conducting emergency shelter health surveillance and monitoring to support children/families with access and functional needs.
+The summit provided disaster education on expected community roles, issues regarding children and families with AFN, and tips on augmenting preparedness plans.
+Participants engaged in dialog to identify challenges during shelter and emergency evacuation operations.
+The audience included: Community Organizations, Emergency Management, Schools, Healthcare, Public Health, First Responders, Local/State/Tribal preparedness planners, support organizations that service children and families with access and functional needs.
+You can view and download materials from the summit by visiting this page.
+Download Materials Here

-The Arizona Statewide Independent Living Council is pleased to announce the 2015 Arizona Youth Leadership Forum to be held on the Downtown Phoenix campus of Arizona State University from Sunday, June 21 to Friday, June 26.
+The Arizona Statewide Independent Living Council hosted the 2015 Arizona Youth Leadership Forum for Students With Disabilities, held on the Downtown Phoenix campus of Arizona State University.
+AZYLF 2015 took place from Sunday, June 21 to Friday, June 26.
 AZYLF is an innovative six-day program for students who have disabilities.
 Designed to foster personal growth through self-discovery, AZYLF provides experiential learning opportunities to assist each individual as they identify and embrace their strengths and gifts while planning for their future.
 This dynamic program focuses on leadership development, career exploration, effective advocacy, and empowerment through heightened awareness of disability history and culture.
+Check back soon for a full report on AZYLF 2015.
 More information can be found on the AZYLF website.

 Share your Healthcare Experiences